 Some of these links are affiliate links.
 This means if you make a purchase through that link, I receive a small commission at no extra cost to you.
 Read my full disclosure!

 Basics of Determining a Paris Budget

-As a primarily budget traveler, I always think of travel budgets as an interpretation of your priorities.
+I always think of a travel budget as an interpretation of your priorities and travel style.

 Personally, I prioritize experiences and pretty views over a luxury hotel room and Michelin star meal.

 However, you might be the biggest foodie in the world and can’t wait to experience top Parisian cuisine.
 If you’re looking to save money on a trip to Paris, then you’ll splurge more on dining experiences than you will on a hotel room or trips to the museum.